learn-co-curriculum/phase-1-sending-data-with-fetch/README.md

 RESTful API within our lab folder, giving us the ability to send both GET and POST requests and to persist and receive data.

 Install it by executing `npm install -g json-server`.
+(If this command errors out, you may need to run `sudo npm install -g json-server` instead; you will likely need to provide your system password.)
 To start up JSON Server, run `json-server --watch db.json` in your terminal.

 Once the server is running, you'll see a list of available resource paths: